Restarting WebSphere (WAS) after a reboot

 ./startManager.sh

-This will have given you access to the WAS console; you’ll then need to start the nodeagents from the command line before you can talk to the WAS application servers.
+This action grants access to the WAS console.
+Subsequently, initiate the nodeagents from the command line before interacting with the WAS application servers.

-In WebSphere, a nodeagent provides the runtime environment for application server processes and performs node-level administrative operations.
-The procedure indicates how to start the nodeagent for the first node.
+In WebSphere, a nodeagent provides the runtime environment for application server processes and handles node-level administrative operations.
+Execute the following commands:

 Bash